Indium gallium zinc oxide

 Indium gallium zinc oxide (IGZO) is a semiconducting material, consisting of indium (In), gallium (Ga), zinc (Zn) and oxygen (O), with a unique atomic arrangement that ensures stable performance.
 IGZO can describe a range of compositions within the complex (In_{2}O_{3})_{x}(Ga_{2}O_{3})_{y}(ZnO)_{1-x-y} ternary system.
 Industry standard IGZO compositions in terms of In:Ga:Zn cation ratios include 1:1:1 and 2:2:1.
 This unique structure enhances picture resolution and supports compatibility with diverse display technologies, contributing to higher efficiency, performance, and reliability.
+In its amorphous form, a-IGZO is a representative transparent amorphous oxide semiconductor (TAOS), a class of wide-band-gap oxide semiconductors that combine optical transparency with electron transport suitable for thin-film transistors.